 For New York’s Advisor-Guided or Direct College Savings Plans, the principal portion of rollovers and non-qualified withdrawals are subject to New York tax to the extent of prior New York tax deductions, but only after removal of non-deducted contributions.
 In Indiana, the account owner must pay a tax equal to 20 percent of the non-qualified withdrawal from a 529 plan, to the extent that any Indiana tax credits were previously claimed.
 Non-qualified withdrawals for this purpose may include rollovers but do not include withdrawals made as the result of the beneficiary's death or disability, or withdrawals made on account of the beneficiary's receipt of a scholarship.

 In this state, recapture also applies to any account terminated within 12 months from the account opening date.

 Tax Recapture Exemptions

 Unqualified distributions subject to a tax recapture generally include any distribution that is not for higher education purposes, often even including a rollover to another state's college savings program.
-But there are some situations where you might not have to pay the federal income tax or 10% penalty, or be subject to the state tax recapture provision.
-These would include death of the beneficiary, distributions due to a disability, attendance at a U.S. military academy, or receipt of sufficient financial aid, grants or other assistance to cover the college expenses.
+But there are some situations where you might not have to pay the federal income tax or 10% penalty or be subject to the state tax recapture provision.
+These would include the death of the beneficiary, distributions due to a disability, attendance at a U.S. military academy, or receipt of sufficient financial aid, grants or other assistance to cover the college expenses.

 It is very important that you understand both the tax benefits and potential tax consequences of investing in a 529 savings plan for your child’s education.
 Talk to a financial advisor who is knowledgeable about the specific tax codes in your state to determine how you might be affected by tax recapture exemptions.